How to Roll Over a 401(k) Into an IRA

 There are many reasons why rolling over a 401(k) plan to an IRA makes the most financial sense.

-• Rollovers are tax-friendly.
+- Rollovers are tax-friendly.
 You’ll maintain the tax-deferred status of your retirement account and avoid taxes and potential penalties.
-If you move your account balance from a 401(k) to an IRA your money will continue to grow tax-free and allow more of your savings to benefit from compounding.
+If you move your account balance from a 401(k) to an IRA your money will continue to grow tax-free, allowing more of your savings to benefit from compounding.

-• IRAs offer a wider range of investment choices.
-401(k) plans have a limited number of investment options to choose from, and typically include broadly diversified stock and bond funds, as well as target-date funds that adjust the fund’s risk profile as the investor gets older.
-In contrast, IRAs provide investors with a much wider array of investment choices, including the ability to invest in any mutual fund or ETF offered by a slew of different mutual fund companies, but also individual stocks, bonds, and CDs.
+- IRAs offer a wider range of investment choices.
+401(k) plans typically offer limited investment options, including broadly diversified stock and bond funds and target-date funds that adjust the fund’s risk profile as the investor ages.
+In contrast, IRAs provide investors with a much wider array of investment choices, including the ability to invest in any mutual fund or ETF offered by a slew of different mutual fund companies, but also individual stocks, bonds, CDs and Treasury securities.

 It makes sense to roll over a 401(k) to an IRA if your ex-employer’s retirement plan doesn’t offer a wide breadth of investment options and charges high fund investment fees and administration expenses, notes Christine Benz, director of personal finance and retirement planning for fund-tracker Morningstar.